trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Particles arranged such that they can indefinitely copy themselves, extracting energy and materials from their surroundings are what we call life.

 Replication replaces dissipation as the goal for particles.
-Though not really replication is really a subgoal to reach faster dissipation.
+Though not  replication is  a subgoal to reach faster dissipation.

 Agents trying to achieve goals have bounded rationality and the algorithms they can implement for the attainment of their goals are therefore also bounded to specific circumstances and usually break down if those circumstances change too much.

-Life is really a bunch of rules of thumbs, designed to typically guide the living thing to replicate itself some way or another.
+Life is  a bunch of rules of thumbs, designed to typically guide the living thing to replicate itself some way or another.

 #### Psychology: The Pursuit of and Rebellion Against Goals

 Brains can rebel against the goals of DNA replication.

-We can exploit the rules of thumbs that were a good guide to replication not even so long ago, and get the rewards without actually doing the things the rule expects.
+We can exploit the rules of thumbs that were a good guide to replication not even so long ago, and get the rewards without  doing the things the rule expects.
 We reward hack ourselves all the time.
 Artificial sweeteners, contraception, porn, drugs, computer games, social media, sports...
 The list goes on.

 Human behavior is governed by feelings, those feelings are rules of thumbs implemented by genes, but open to quite some adaptation and change by learning and culture, strictly speaking, human life doesn't have one goal, not even reproduction, because the rules of thumbs that would normally lead there can be changed.